puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Reference

-The puppetlabs-grizzly module is built on the 'Roles and Profiles' pattern.
+The puppetlabs-havana module is built on the 'Roles and Profiles' pattern.
 Every node in a deployment is assigned a single role.
 Every role is composed of some number of profiles, which ideally should be independent of one another, allowing for composition of new roles.
-The puppetlabs-grizzly module does not strictly adhere to this pattern, but should serve as a useful example of how to build profiles from modules for customized and maintainable OpenStack deployments.
+The puppetlabs-havana module does not strictly adhere to this pattern, but should serve as a useful example of how to build profiles from modules for customized and maintainable OpenStack deployments.